Introduction to

 Incorporation Monitoring

-When handling open radioactive substances it may occur that radionuclides are incorporated into the body, e.g. by inhalation, ingestion, through the skin or through an open wound.
-This leads to internal radiation exposure.
-It is the task of incorporation monitoring to assess the internal doses retrospectively.
+When handling open radioactive substances and due to radioactive accidents or contaminations but also neutron activations it may occur that radionuclides are incorporated into the body, e.g. by inhalation, ingestion, through the skin or through an open wound.

-When handling open radioactive substances, the body dose can be composed of external and/or internal radiation exposure, depending on working conditions, the chemical form of the used substances and the type of radionuclides.
+The body dose can be composed of internal and external radiation exposure, depending on conta-mination or working conditions, the path of intake, the chemical form of the substances and the type of radionuclides.

 Methodes of Responsibility

-The monitoring of incorporation is regulated in the National Guideline of Physical Radiation Protection Control.
-The following monitoring methods for the determination of the incorporated activity are commonly used:
+The monitoring of incorporations are regulated in the National Guideline of Physical Radiation Protection Control.
+The following monitoring methods for the

 -